-The Government has allocated adequate resources to expand Malindi Airport to international standards to allow for larger commercial aircrafts to land.
-This will encourage growth of charter tourism.
+The Government has allocated adequate resources to expand Malindi Airport to international standards to allow for larger commercial aircraft to land.
+This will encourage the growth of charter tourism.

 In addition to the 8 tourism revival measures above, a couple of other ideas were identified including offering the industry better vacation packages to Kenyans compared to what they offer international package tours valued at USD 60.00 daily per person on full board.

-Finally, president Uhuru announced that within 2 weeks of his speech, a comprehensive promotional campaign program to popularise both international and domestic tourism would be set in top gear.
+Finally, President Uhuru announced that within two weeks of his speech, a comprehensive promotional campaign program to popularise both international and domestic tourism would be set in top gear.

 Do you think these tourism revival measures will work?
 Share your thought.